 The Sergeant Major in charge of the Mess stepped from the back of the huge marquee and stood to attention.

 "Lieutenant Marking will accept your bill at this time.
 All drinks from now on are at the expense of the Officer concerned.
 Goodnight Gentlemen."

 As the Generals left the Mess, the Sergeant Major produced a bill for the dinner.
 Without batting an eyelid, Thomas reached into his pocket and produced ten gold ducats, giving them to the Sergeant Major.
 He waved away any returning of the excess coins.

 Thomas was surprised when the Sergeant Major stood to attention and then saluted him.
 It was a funny feeling for Thomas but he had to accept it for now.
-Thomas looked down the table where Mister Sharpe was seated among the Majors.
+Thomas looked down the table where Mister Grey was seated among the Majors.
 He got a small nod from his friend to let him know they could leave whenever Thomas was ready.

 Thomas decided he had had enough for one night and was about to rise when a drunken voice came from further down the table where the younger Lieutenants sat.

 "So it's the hero Marking is it?
 Sorry old boy but you don't look much like a hero from here."

 Thomas glanced down to where Mister Grey sat.
 He received the slightest of nods as though to say 'it's all in your hand lad' Thomas looked at the young Officer.
 He was not much older than eighteen and was fresh faced and a little drunk.
 Thomas decided he'd had enough for one day.